-Some cultivators combine both styles to get the best of both worlds.
+Some growers combine both styles to get the best of both worlds.
 That’s how much it matters.
 Want dense, colorful buds with a strong aroma?
 Or are you after eco-friendly farming that still hits the mark?
-Keep reading — we’re breaking it all down!
+Keep reading because we’re breaking it all down in this guide.

 What Is Light Dep Cannabis?